-DISTRICT'S RESPONSES TO FINDINGS
+DISTRICT'S RESPONSE TO FINDING

-The District's responses to the findings identified in our audit have been included in the accompanying Schedule of Findings and Recommendations.
-The District's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the responses.
+Government Auditing Standards requires the auditor to perform limited procedures on the District's response to the finding identified in our audit and described in the accompanying Schedule of Findings and Responses.
+The District's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.